Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/06_exercise_solutions.md

 $ cotainr build panopticapi.sif --system=lumi-c --conda-env=panopticapi.yml
 ```

 Note that when you install directly from (private) Git(Hub) repos, you may need to install extra Conda packages needed by pip to connect to the repo, e.g. git and openssh.
-See the [cotainr conda environment documentation](https://cotainr.readthedocs.io/en/latest/user_guide/conda_env.html#pip-packages-from-private-repositories) for an example.
+Alternatively, you can also install directly from a zip archive of the repo, e.g. specifying https://github.com/cocodataset/panopticapi/archive/master.zip instead of git+https://github.com/cocodataset/panopticapi.git.
+See the [cotainr conda environment documentation](https://cotainr.readthedocs.io/en/latest/user_guide/conda_env.html#pip-packages-from-private-repositories) for a more elaborate example.